3.11 Current debates and reforms

 Furthermore, it is necessary to initiate the reforms of the education system with the aim of its better connection with the needs of the labour market.
 Therefore, all relevant levels of government in BiH will approach the revision of enrolment policies in secondary schools and higher education institutions in order to improve their connection with current and future needs of the domestic labour market.
 In addition, the authorities will amend the relevant laws on education to introduce a new chapter on the employment of full-time students, so that young people can more quickly gain basic work experience complementary to their study programs, and also provide opportunities for employers.
 Competent authorities, companies and educational institutions will work on providing vocational training and retraining programs of the long-term unemployed.
 RS will establish the Science and Innovation Fund, and all levels of government will support scientific research that creates innovation for the economy.
 Finally, FBiH will consider various options for adjusting maternity leave benefits in FBiH.
 A single minimum level of benefits and protection during maternity leave will be introduced throughout the country.

-Drafting of the FBiH Youth Policy is still pending, and there is no law at the state level dealing with youth issues.
-RS is currently working on the development of the Youth Policy 2022-2026, which, among other things, addresses issues of employment and education of young people in RS.
+The development of the Youth Policy for FBiH is still ongoing, and at the state level there is no law addressing youth issues.
+RS has adopted the Youth Policy 2022-2026, which, among other things, addresses issues related to the employment and education of youth in RS, along with an Action Plan for the specified period.

 The debate on reform needs has been currently mostly dealt with by international organizations, domestic NGOs and youth councils at all levels.